Upper crossed syndrome and how sitting will ruin your shoulders

 What is upper crossed syndrome?

-Upper crossed syndrome is a postural imbalance that occurs in the muscles of the upper back, scapular, and shoulder joints.
-This condition is a result of prolonged sitting and will be exacerbated by poor posture.
+Upper crossed syndrome is a postural imbalance that occurs in the muscles of the upper back, scapulae, and shoulder joints.
+This condition is often a result of prolonged sitting and will be exacerbated by poor posture.

 While sitting, some muscles are stuck in a shortened position—a position which begins to take hold.
 At the same time, other muscles are stuck in a lengthened position, and these muscles become weak or inhibited.

 It’s important to know some basic anatomy of the upper back and shoulders to understand upper crossed syndrome.
 First, you need to understand some of the bony anatomy (which includes the joints).
 Then, you can learn the muscles involved and how they are affected.

 To begin, the bones of the middle and upper back are called the thoracic spine, which is comprised of 12 bones.
 The bones of the neck, called the cervical spine, are also involved.
 The cervical spine has 7 bones.

 The scapulae are your shoulder blades.
 The attachment of your arms to the shoulder blades are your shoulder joints, and the shoulder blades are held onto your body by groups of muscles (read below).

 Lastly, your ribs, clavicles (collar bones), and sternum (breast bone) are attachment sites for a few muscles involved.

 Muscles that are affected in upper crossed syndrome include back muscles, neck muscles, and shoulder muscles.

 - Upper trapezius: muscles that attach from your shoulder blades to your neck and skull; these are the muscles at the top of your shoulders most commonly involved in shrugging